MarlinMyrte/Most-Improved-Player-Prediction/README.md

 In the regression results, 4 out of the 5 favorites appear, however Tyrese Maxey emerges as the winner.
 Also, we have the clear favorite Ja Morant appear as 3rd in these standings.

 **This goes to prove that our perception, media narratives and hype may not agree with what the data has to say.
-In both cases, Ja Morant, who has been stellar this season and is even considered as an MVP candidate, did not emerge as the winner of the Most Improved Award.**
+In both cases, Ja Morant, who has been stellar this season and is even considered as an MVP candidate, did not emerge as the winner of the Most Improved Award.
+On the other hand, there are players who numerically have improved more and who will probably get less recognition for that achievement because they don't have a star status or they do not currently lead their teams.**